-Puerto Rican Ballet student arrives in SF to continue her training
+Puerto Rican ballet student arrives in SF to continue her training

 SAN FRANCISCO (KGO) --Hurricane Maria has displaced thousands of Puerto Ricans.
 One of those is a 16-year-old ballet student.
-Unable to practice on the island, she took it upon herself to reach out to one of the world's best schools, the San Francisco ballet.
+Unable to practice on the island, she took it upon herself to reach out to one of the world's best schools, the San Francisco Ballet.

-Iris Rocio Davila is on her own in San Francisco, far from her home in a town called Vega Alta in Puerto Rico.
+Iris Rocio Davila is on her own in the Bay Area, far from her home in a town called Vega Alta in Puerto Rico.
 It was her love for ballet that forced her to leave her island and her parents.

+RELATED: San Francisco health workers travel to Puerto Rico in Hurricane Maria relief effort

 "When the first week when my mom left, I was like, I'm doing this alone, " said Rocio Davila who giggled at the thought of cooking for herself.